kaysalawu/azure-network-terraform/1-hub-and-spoke/2-hub-spoke-azfw-dual-region/README.md

 Each virtual machine is pre-configured with a shell [script](../../scripts/server.sh) to run various types of tests.
 Serial console access has been configured for all virtual mchines.
 You can [access the serial console](https://learn.microsoft.com/en-us/troubleshoot/azure/virtual-machines/serial-console-overview#access-serial-console-for-virtual-machines-via-azure-portal) of a virtual machine from the Azure portal.

-To login to virtual machine `Hs12-spoke1-vm` via the serial console:
+Login to virtual machine `Hs12-spoke1-vm` via the serial console:
 - On Azure portal select *Virtual machines*
 - Select the virtual machine `Hs12-spoke1-vm`
 - Under *Help* section, select *Serial console* and wait for console to present login prompt